 Pathways at this stage of the program will be determined by performance, teacher recommendations and parent/student choices.

-Testing for 2018 Year 7 students has closed.
-Testing for 2019 Year students will be held at Wellington Secondary College in May 2018.
+Testing for Year 7 in 2021 will be held at Wellington Secondary College on Saturdray May 9, 2020.
 This will include a general academic test and a short piece of written prose.
-Registrations for testing for the High Flyers Program must be completed online before the test date or additional fees may apply.
+Registrations for testing for the High Flyers Program must be completed online via the link below before the test date or additional fees may apply.

 - Shortlisting will take place as a result of this process.

-- Final selection will consist of a panel interview led by the Principal to provide consideration of other supporting evidence such as primary school reports and teacher recommendations and personal interests
+- Selection will consist of a panel interview led by the Principal to provide consideration of other supporting evidence such as primary school reports and teacher recommendations and personal interests.